AtomicStryker/atomicstrykers-minecraft-mods/README.md

+If you want to use these mods in modpacks, see the license at the bottom of https://atomicstryker.github.io/

-This violently short readme applies to 1.17 and newer, and only to mods which have been updated to the respective versions of minecraft.
+This readme applies to Minecraft 1.17 and newer, and only to mods which have been updated to the respective versions of minecraft.
 There is outdated/unmaintained mods in the repository also, be aware.

 In the respective mod folder, run "gradlew build" and verify it succeeds.
 If it does not, the mod might lack the basic setup for the newer MC versions, to be done in gradle.build and by replacing the gradle wrapper to one taken from a matching forge MDK.

+Note: For older versions of Minecraft, there is always the possibility the online resources that were used for building mods no longer exist in their old forms.
+If you need to build for an old MC and this doesn't work out of the box, use google, usually there is a fix or successor resource available.

 run "gradlew genIntellijRuns" to get IDEA project files for the project, and starting client and server for testing and debugging.